How would you like a toolkit of guidelines and templates at your finger tips and ready to apply in your next business analysis effort?

 Step 2.
 Describe the deliverables needed for each activity

 In Step 2 list the types of outputs that will be produced for each activity identified in Step 1.
 There may be none or many outputs for each task.
-These output will determine the types of tools you will need in Step 3.
+These outputs will determine the types of tools you will need in Step 3.

 Step 3.
 Identify the tools required for each deliverable